ehalpern/macwire-config/README.md

 DI discussions often focus on interchangeable component implementations.
 A standard example is replacing a real implementation with a mock implementation in order to unit test a component.
 But impelementation injection is only part of the story.
 Components often depend on configuration constants as well.
 If DI only handles implementation injection, you're stuck sprinkling configuration system dependencies and initialization statements throughout your code.

-Why not let the DI system manage configuration values as well?
+Why not let the DI system inject configuration values as well?
 This libary extends the MacWire DI system to do just that.
 It uses the TypeSafe Config library as a starting point for defining and obtaining configuration.
 It then provides a scala annotation macro that generates the code required to inject configuration values by name in a type safe manner.

 So given a configuration definition like